crhuber/cellar/README.md

 Use this one liner from now on:

 ```
-$ docker run --rm -it --env-file <(teller env) alpine sh
+$ docker run --rm -it --env-file <(cellar env) alpine sh
 ```

 ## :warning: Scan for secrets

-Teller can help you fight secret sprawl and hard coded secrets, as well as be the best productivity tool for working with your vault.
+Cellar can help you fight secret sprawl and hard coded secrets, as well as be the best productivity tool for working with your vault.

 It can also integrate into your CI and serve as a shift-left security tool for your DevSecOps pipeline.

 Look for your vault-kept secrets in your code by running:

 ```
-$ teller scan
+$ cellar scan
 ```

 You can run it as a linter in your CI like so:

 ```
-run: teller scan --silent
+run: cellar scan --silent
 ```

 It will break your build if it finds something (returns exit code `1`).

-Use Teller for productively and securely running your processes and you get this for free -- nothing to configure.
-If you have data that you're bringing that you're sure isn't sensitive, flag it in your `teller.yml`:
+Use Cellar for productively and securely running your processes and you get this for free -- nothing to configure.
+If you have data that you're bringing that you're sure isn't sensitive, flag it in your `cellar.yml`:

 ```
 dotenv: